-Today I am busy preparing for a funeral, and in studying the Scriptures concerning this matter of dying, it has occurred to me that we are usually too much caught up in the tragic aspects of death, such as suffering and loss.
+When preparing for a funeral and studying the Scriptures concerning this matter of dying, it has occurred to me that we are usually too much caught up in the tragic aspects of death, such as suffering and loss.
 We find it difficult to look at the other side of the matter.

 In 1 Corinthians 15:26 we read, “The last enemy that shall be destroyed is death.”
 (KJV).
 So the Bible clearly tells us that death is an enemy.
 We are also taught in Scripture that humanity was originally made for the presence of God.
 So why is this thing called death the common lot of us all?